8 contact center challenges in 2024 and how to overcome them 15 essential contact center features

 • California Consumer Privacy Act.
 CCPA provides guidance on how organizations can collect and process personal and household information for individuals who live in California.

-7. Adhere to Telephone Consumer Protection Act
+7. Adhere to the Telephone Consumer Protection Act

 8. Manage sensitive information

-To comply with standards, such as Payment Card Industry Data Security Standard and HIPAA, organizations must protect sensitive customer data at rest and in motion.
+To comply with standards, such as the Payment Card Industry Data Security Standard and HIPAA, organizations must protect sensitive customer data at rest and in motion.
 Sensitive information can include PII, credit card numbers or protected health information.
+To protect sensitive information, organizations should encrypt all data, minimize the amount of stored data and use automation, such as interactive voice response, to perform sensitive transactions.

 9. Offer ongoing training